 - 5.23 Bromley Town Centre benefits from excellent accessibility via various modes of transport, particularly walking, cycling and public transport.
-Connectivity within the town centre is improved by the pedestrianised stretch of the High Street and other recently improved public realm, including around East Street to the north of the town centre. - 5.24 At a wider scale, various London Cycle Network Routes Routes 27, 28, 63 and 75 connect Bromley Town Centre with other parts of the Borough and to Greenwich, Lewisham and other Boroughs in London. - 5.25 Kentish Way causes various severance issues, especially in terms of facilitating east-west movement to the Civic Centre site and the suburban area beyond.
+Connectivity within the town centre is improved by the pedestrianised stretch of the High Street and other recently improved public realm, including around East Street to the north of the town centre. - 5.24 At a wider scale, various London Cycle Network Routes Routes 27, 28, 63 and 75 connect Bromley Town Centre with other parts of the Borough and to Greenwich, Lewisham and other Boroughs in London. - 5.25 Kentish Way causes various severance issues, especially in terms of facilitating east-west movement to the current Civic Centre site and the suburban area beyond.
 Development proposals should seek to address this, including through public realm interventions which enhance the areas beneath the road. - 5.26 Masons Hill/Westmoreland Road junction capacity improvements are identified as a potential transport improvement in the Local Plan, policy 36.
-This could help to address accessibility issues in the south of the town centre, particularly from/towards Masons Hill and Bromley Common (which is the busiest junction in the borough). - 5.27 As noted in paragraph 2.21, the Local Plan sets out the Council's transport investment priorities, with aspirations for improved transport links to Bromley North and Bromley South. - 5.28 The Glades shopping centre provides a series of connections across the central part of the town centre but the consolidation of these connections within a single large 'mall' complex can be confusing due to a lack of clear natural wayfinding.
+This could help to address accessibility issues in the south of the town centre, particularly from/towards Masons Hill and Bromley Common (which is the busiest junction in the borough).
+These improvements could be particularly important given the development proposals coming forward in this area as well as the new Civic Centre site which is due to fully open in 2024. - 5.27 As noted in paragraph 2.21, the Local Plan sets out the Council's transport investment priorities, with aspirations for improved transport links to Bromley North and Bromley South. - 5.28 The Glades shopping centre provides a series of connections across the central part of the town centre but the consolidation of these connections within a single large 'mall' complex can be confusing due to a lack of clear natural wayfinding.

-Development proposals should link with existing pedestrian and cycling key routes, and should seek to improve these routes or create new routes where appropriate (particularly major developments).
+Development proposals should link with existing pedestrian and cycling key routes, and should seek to improve these routes or investigate new routes where appropriate (particularly major developments).
 Improvement of east-west routes will be a particular priority.